polpielladev/polpiella.dev/src/pages/cancelling-unnecessary-github-actions-automatically.md

 ---
-title: "Cancelling unnecessary Github actions automatically"
+title: 'Cancelling unnecessary Github actions automatically'
-excerpt: "How to make use of the github actions concurrency feature to cancel unnecessary runs automatically.
-Talking about a real-world example and a tale of two approaches, and why I decided to implement it the way I did."
+excerpt: 'How to make use of the github actions concurrency feature to cancel unnecessary runs automatically.
+Talking about a real-world example and a tale of two approaches, and why I decided to implement it the way I did.'
-slug: "cancelling-unnecessary-github-actions-automatically"
+slug: 'cancelling-unnecessary-github-actions-automatically'
-pubDate: "2021-11-26"
+pubDate: '2021-11-26'
-readtime: "4"
+readtime: '4'
-tags: [{ name: "CI/CD", slug: "ci-cd" }]
+tags: [{ name: 'CI/CD', slug: 'ci-cd' }]
 author:
-    name: "Pol Piella"
+  name: 'Pol Piella'
 layout: ../layouts/BlogPostLayout.astro
 ---